corda/corda-docs-portal/content/en/platform/corda/4.13/community/checkpoint-tooling.md

 To run simply pass in the following jar to the JVM used to start a Corda node: `-Dcapsule.jvm.args=-javaagent:<PATH>/checkpoint-agent.jar[=arg=value,...]`

 {{< note >}}
-As above also ensure to use the jar when using corda gradle plugin configuration tasks: e.g. `cordformation deployNodes` task.
+As above also ensure to use the jar when using corda gradle plugin configuration tasks; for example, `cordformation deployNodes` task.
 See [Generating a node]({{< relref "generating-a-node.md" >}}).

 {{< /note >}}